 Aug.
-25th: Joint orientation session for all clinic students.
-Room 204.
-You will be sworn in as a law student intern by Judge Lael Montgomery so please be on time.
+24th: Joint orientation session for all clinic students in the Wittemyer Courtroom.
+You will be sworn in as a law student intern by Colorado Supreme Court Justice Alex Martinez so please be on time.

-Assignment (due by e-mail to Deborah before class starts on August 25th):
+Assignment (due by e-mail to Deborah before class starts on August 24th):

-- Write a short narrative that answers the questions below.
+Write a short narrative that answers the questions below.
 Your paper should be double-spaced, with a suggested length of 3-5 pages.
-Please do not exceed 5 pages. - In general terms, why are you taking this clinic?
+Please do not exceed 5 pages.

-- What are the top three goals you wish to achieve by the end of your time in the clinic? - What are your top three concerns about taking the clinic? - Briefly describe any experiences you have had working with someone as a "client."
+- In general terms, why are you taking this clinic? - What are the top three goals you wish to achieve by the end of your time in the clinic? - What are your top three concerns about taking the clinic? - Briefly describe any experiences you have had working with someone as a "client."
 You need not limit your description to legal settings.

 Aug.
-28th:
+27th:

 - Setting goals for the semester.

 - Setting expectations for the semester.

 - Some guidance on assessment and evaluation.

 - Some thoughts on working with clients.

 - Case assignments and keeping a case file.

+- Calendaring due dates.